bwolmarans/nginx-api-gateway-for-k8s/task_04/Readme.txt

 you can see the nap logs by checking stderr, because that logging profile sends nap logs to stderr.
 I could probably spin up a NIM with SM and a box with agent and somehow send the logs to SM with more time.

-you will see the security event is because curl is a non-browser client, so repeat the curl with a more "Browser Like" set of headers:
+you will see the security event is because curl is a non-browser client, so repeat the curl with a more "Browser Like" set of headers, and you can take a look at headers.txt to see these headers that make curl look more like firefox.

 curl -H @headers.txt -k https://jobs.local/add-job --data '["jet pilot"]'